bloodgroup-cplusplus/MPI/README.md

 Refer the website for installation: https://ireneli.eu/2016/02/15/installation/

-  sudo apt-get install mpic++ // even this installed for ubuntu
+  sudo apt-get install mpic++ // even this installed for ubuntu.

  Parallel machine is computer system having more than one processor like cluster of computers etc.